 All skate species in the ecoregion may be taken as bycatch in demersal fisheries, but there are at present no fisheries targeting skates in the Barents Sea.
-Detailed data on catches of skates from the Barents Sea are only available from bycatch records and surveys from 1996-2001 and 1998-2001, respectively (provided by Dolgov et al., 2005a; 2005b).
+Detailed data on catches of skates from the Barents Sea are available from bycatch records and surveys, as shown for the periods1996-2001 and 1998-2001, respectively, by Dolgov et al. (2005a, 2005b).
 Bottom-trawl fisheries targeting cod Gadus morhua and haddock Melanogrammus aeglefinus, and longline fisheries targeting cod, blue catfish Anarhichas denticulatus and Greenland halibut Reinhardtius hippoglossoides have a skate bycatch, which is generally discarded.